Learn everything about creating and formatting a Pie chart in Excel.

 Exploding a Single Slice of the Pie Chart

-Sometimes, you want to draw viewers’ attention to a certain slice of a pie, you can do that by pulling out one slice from the rest of the pie chart.
+Sometimes, you want to draw viewers’ attention to a particular slice of a pie, you can do that by pulling out one slice from the rest of the pie chart.

 Select the particular slice by double-clicking on it and drag it away from the center using the mouse.